 We decided to take one final hay ride before going home.
 We had such a fun time at Fair Weather Acres Fall Festival.
 It was a great way to enjoy fall activities.

-New for the 2015 season is the jumping pillow, located next to the pumpkin area.
+The jumping pillow is located next to the pumpkin area.
 There are two lines for the pillow – below 52″ and above 52″.
 Kids and adults cannot bounce at the same time.
 This is obviously for safety concerns but it prohibited me from going on with my one-year-old.
 He was able to bounce only on the edge since he was a little cautious to bounce alone.

 In order to bounce on the pillow everyone must remove their shoes.
 There was a waiting area lined in hay bales to sit and remove shoes.
 It was also a good spot to keep strollers (since it wasn’t busy).